 In NYC, sellers rarely grant post-contract due diligence.
 That means buyers must complete all investigations before signing.

 It’s a small upfront investment that reduces friction, builds confidence, and weeds out time-wasters.
+With environmental and geotechnical reports in hand, you position your property for smoother negotiations and stronger offers.

 Before we list a site, my team always explores: